magejosh/wizards-choice/docs/how_to_play.md

 Battles in Wizard's Choice are turn-based duels between two wizards in a magical arena.

 #### Battle Interface
+- 3D battle arena with interactive elements:
   - Your wizard appears on the left, enemy on the right
+  - Wizards are animated with special effects for active turns
+  - Spell casting produces visual effects based on spell element and type
+  - Damage and healing numbers float up from affected wizards
+  - Dynamic health bars show remaining health percentage
+- Comprehensive battle UI:
-- Health and Mana bars display at the top of the screen
+  - Health and Mana bars display wizard stats
-- Your available spells appear as cards at the bottom
+  - Your available spell cards appear at the bottom
-- Battle log shows recent actions
+  - Battle log shows recent actions with color-coded entries
+  - Turn indicator shows which wizard is active
+  - Round counter tracks battle progress
+  - Deck information shows draw and discard pile status
+  - Active effects panel displays status effects on both wizards
+- Action buttons:
+  - Cast spell (select from your hand)
+  - Mystic Punch (discard a spell for direct damage)
+  - Skip Turn (gain extra mana regeneration)

 #### Turn Structure
 1. Select one spell to cast (or choose to skip your turn)